 - Any other factors which the court may deem relevant.

 As factor #13 indicates, this list is not meant to be exhaustive.
 Factor 13, allows a judge to consider any other relevant factor to assist the court to fashion a fair alimony award.
 Moreover, even thought the alimony statute identifies four types of alimony, judges may carve out alimony awards which do not necessarily fit neatly into anyone category.

-Permanent alimony is intended to compensate a spouse for an economic dependence created by the marriage.
-The purpose of permanent alimony is to allow the supported spouse, after the divorce, to continue to live in the lifestyle to which he or she had been accustomed during the marriage to the degree possible.
+This form of spousal support has replaced the option for permanent spousal support in New Jersey.
+This is typically only granted to couples that were married for at least 20 years.
+In this form of spousal support, the court will not necessarily set an end date for the support payments.
+If there is a change in circumstance, the parties can request that the alimony is terminated.
+Open durational alimony is intended to compensate a spouse for an economic dependence created by the marriage.
+The purpose of open durational alimony is to allow the supported spouse, after the divorce, to continue to live in the lifestyle to which he or she had been accustomed during the marriage to the degree possible.
 Usually, when the marriage was of long duration, and economic need is also demonstrated, the courts will entertain an award of permanent alimony.
-The courts will not consider a permanent alimony request unless the marriage was at least ten years long.
+The courts will not consider an open durational alimony request unless the marriage was at least ten years long.
 The trend is now for the court to award limited duration alimony.

 The main difference between rehabilitative and permanent alimony is the temporary nature of rehabilitative alimony.
 Rehabilitation alimony is a short-term award.
 This type of alimony enables the former spouse to go back to school, or obtain some type of job training that will enable him or her to re-enter the work force.
 In many cases, rehabilitative alimony will consist of the husband-spouse paying for the college tuition or the job training expenses for their ex-wife.